rebeccapower/test/_pages/speakers.md

 Alan is an Islandora contractor who has been working with the stack since 2010 - the days of Drupal 6.
 His contributions include many of the original solution packs, work with Digital Humanities, a couple of microservices, and the multi-file Islandora model.

+## Danny Lamb

+Danny has over a decade of experience as a leader in the Islandora community.
+He started at Born-Digital in 2021 and works as their senior developer.
+Previously he was with the Islandora Foundation, where he served as the Islandora Technical Lead.
+Prior to his role at the Islandora Foundation, Danny spent nearly four years at discoverygarden, Inc. Danny is a long-time committer to the Islandora 7.x-1.x project and the primary architect of Islandora 2.0.
+He is also an experienced presenter and Islandora Camp instructor.

 ## Mark Jordan

 Mark Jordan is Associate Dean of Libraries for Digital Strategy at Simon Fraser University, and a long-time contributor